Philipse Manor Hall State Historic Site: History

 From 1911 to 1912, the most intense restoration project in the building's history brought the house back to a semblance of its colonial appearance.
 The building has been open as a museum of history, art and architecture since 1912.
 The building was declared a National Historic Landmark in 1961.

+Enslaved Africans' heritage

+Philipse Manor Hall and the Enslaved Africans' Raingarden in Yonkers are tour stops on the African American Heritage Trail of Westchester County.
+The Raingarden features five life-sized bronze sculptures by the prominent Yonkers artist Vinnie Bagwell commemorating victims of the slave trade who lived at Philipse Manor Hall and were among the first to be legally manumitted in the U.S.

 Collections

 The house is home to a ca. 1750 papier-mâché and plaster Rococo ceiling, one of two in-situ ceilings of its type in the United States.
 The elaborate ceiling is covered in designs and motifs relevant to Frederick Philipse III's lifestyle.
 For example, his love of music is represented by lute players, bagpipers and singers; his enthusiasm for hunting is represented by hunting dogs and game birds; and his education in the arts and sciences is represented by busts of Alexander Pope and Sir Isaac Newton.

 Also of architectural significance is the 1868 City Council Chamber, designed by John Davis Hatch.
 The Chamber's high, vaulted ceiling and woodwork are intentionally reminiscent of a typical English manor house's great hall.

 Throughout the house are paintings from the Cochran Collection of American Portraiture.
 This collection was put together by agents of Alexander Smith Cochran (son of Eva Smith Cochran and owner of the family's carpet mills) and features works by Charles Willson Peale and John Trumbull.
 Represented among the 60 paintings are nearly all of the presidents of the United States from Washington to Calvin Coolidge, as well as war heroes, historical figures, and members of the Philipse family.